 The Joint Evaluated Fission and Fusion File (JEFF) project is a collaboration between NEA Data Bank member countries.
 The JEFF library combines the efforts of the JEFF and EFF/EAF Working Groups to produce a common sets of evaluated nuclear data, mainly for fission and fusion applications.

-The latest version, JEFF-3.1.2, released in February 2012, contains a number of different data types, including neutron and proton interaction data, radioactive decay data, fission yields, and thermal scattering law data.
-Currently, JEFF-3.1.2 data are available in ENDF-6 format (neutron library) from the Web.
+The JEFF suite of nuclear data libraries contains a number of different data types, including neutron and proton interaction data, radioactive decay data, fission yields, and thermal scattering law data.

 JEFF data can be easily displayed and compared with other evaluated or experimental data using the JANIS software.